danielsc/azureml-debug-training/Setting up VSCode Remote on an AzureML Notebook VM.md

 - `Host`: use whatever shorthand you like for the VM
 - `HostName`: This is the IP address of the VM pulled from the above configuration page
+- `Port`: This is the port shown on the above configuration page.
 - `User`: this needs to be `azureuser`
 - `IdentityFile`: should point to the file where you saved the privat key